Disabled Access Day is going from strength to strength in its third year.

 I toyed with the idea of taking a Disabled Access Day dip – but bottled out because it was a bit parky.

-Obviously, I had to decorate my Hoe Grange free range fresh eggs – also scrumptious!!
+I had to decorate my Hoe Grange with free-range fresh eggs – also scrumptious!!

-A massive thank you to Felicity and David for a great weekend, we’ll definitely be back soon.
+Thanks to Felicity and David for a great weekend; we’ll be back soon.

 What did you get up to on Disabled Access Day?